fawyrad/remote-wv-go/README.md

 --header 'passkey: passkey' \
 --header 'Content-Type: application/json' \
 --data '{
-    "license": "CAIS3wIKPAogN+license you get back from any site", "challenge": "CAESsA4+ you received from the challenge route", "pssh": "pass the pssh again"
+    "license": "CAIS+license you get back from any site", "challenge": "CAES+ you received from the challenge route", "pssh": "pass the pssh again"
 }'
 ```